DemidOsipov/llama_quantizations/README.md

 This notebook demonstrates quantization techniques for the LLaMA-7B language model.
 I implemented both basic Round-to-Nearest (RTN) and the more sophisticated GPTQ algorithm to reduce model memory requirements from 16-bit to 4-bit precision while maintaining reasonable performance.

-The work shows how to make large language models more accessible by cutting memory usage by roughly 75%.
+The work shows how to make large language models smaller by cutting memory usage by roughly 75%.

 ## Table of Contents